Plagiarism

 Additionally, the Psychology Department has its own plagiarism policy

-In other words, anytime somebody else’s work is taken for use in one’s own project, a citation or reference must be made to the original creator of the work, whether it is a copied string of words (usually three or more is considered the minimum, in which case quotation marks must be used), a paraphrased idea, information, or other types of human intellectual products.
+In other words, anytime somebody else’s work is taken for use in one’s own project, and this includes an AI response, a citation or reference must be made to the original creator of the work, whether it is a copied string of words (usually three or more is considered the minimum, in which case quotation marks must be used), a paraphrased idea, information, or other types of human intellectual products.

 There is nothing wrong with using another person’s work in one’s own project, as long as the original creator of the work is cited.
 In fact, there’s nothing wrong with using a lot of other people’s work in your paper – as long as it is all properly cited.
 (The trick is to organize it well into your piece, and not to quote verbatim much, which is a weakness of style.)
 If you don’t cite the source, you are, in effect, pretending the words or thought or facts are your own, the products of your hard work, and this is cheating.
 One thing to be especially careful about: if you copy someone else’s words, and give a citation but don’t put the copied words inside quotation marks, you are still plagiarizing.